-Werner joined Orange Business Services in 2017 as Head of IoT Industrial Vertical, to support the development and deployment of Orange’s verticalized business development strategy.
+Werner joined Orange Business in 2017 as Head of the IoT Industrial Vertical, to support the development and deployment of the Orange verticalized business development strategy.

-During his experience of more than 20 years, Werner has developed an extensive experience in B2B across Europe, with a focus on Industry 4.0 and digitalization.
-Prior to joining Orange Business Services, Werner spent more than fifteen years with Microsoft in Germany, gaining a strong IoT expertise.
-He has a solid marketing and business development background, complemented with a great managing experience.
+During his more than 20 years' experience, he has developed extensive experience in B2B across Europe, with a focus on Industry 4.0 and digitization.
+Prior to joining Orange Business, Werner spent more than fifteen years with Microsoft in Germany, gaining strong IoT expertise.
+He has a solid marketing and business development background, complemented by great management experience.